 Scraps are such a pain!
 I don’t like to throw them away unless they are super small, because you just don’t know when you might need it.
 So I hang them over file folders in the file cabinets.
 Now they are neat, unwrinkled, and super easy to see!
 I also put small quantities of fancier fabrics, like silks and taffetas, in this drawer.

 If you have a great system for organizing and storage your fabric, please share a photo of your setup!
-You can send it to [email protected] or tag me on social media with #jennifermaker.
+Please share a photo in our Facebook group or tag me on social media with #jennifermaker.